Audit Committee Charter

 The Committee on Audit functions under the Rules Governing the Board of Trustees and is responsible for the overall audit function within the California State University.
 In this context, the Committee on Audit shall:

-- Approve the selection or discharge of the external auditor, review the external auditors' planned audit scope, approve any non-audit services provided by the external auditor, and resolve disagreements between management and the external auditor regarding financial reporting.
+- Approve the selection or discharge of the external auditor, review the external auditors' planned audit scope and approach, approve any non-audit services provided by the external auditor, and resolve disagreements between management and the external auditor regarding financial reporting.

-- Review the results of the audit with the external auditor and management, including any difficulties encountered, and monitor the completion of recommendations.
+- Review the results of the annual financial audit with the external auditor and management, including any difficulties encountered, and monitor the completion of recommendations.

-- Monitor the university's system of internal controls and the adequacy of financial, accounting and operational policies and practices related to financial reporting; and review the process for communicating the code of ethics, and for monitoring compliance therewith.
+- Monitor the university's system of internal controls, including computerized information system controls and security; the adequacy of financial, accounting and operational policies and practices related to financial reporting; and the process for monitoring compliance with laws and regulations.

-- Review the annual internal audit plan, discuss the extent to which it addresses high-risk areas with the University Auditor and management, and approve the final audit plan.
+- Review the annual internal audit plan, discuss the extent to which it addresses high-risk areas with the Vice Chancellor and Chief Audit Officer and management, and approve the final audit plan and all major changes to the plan.

 - Review internal audit reports and responses, and monitor the completion of recommendations.